dymmond/esmerald/docs/en/docs/contrib/files/jsonify.md

 # `jsonify`

-The `jsonify` helper in Esmerald makes it simple to return JSON responses from your endpoints, similar to Flask’s `jsonify`.
+The `jsonify` helper in Ravyn makes it simple to return JSON responses from your endpoints, similar to Flask’s `jsonify`.

 It automatically encodes Python objects into JSON, sets the correct `Content-Type`,